soutaro/nullarihyon/README.md

 NSString * y = x;  // This is _Nonnull because initial value is _Nonnull
 ```

-When you declare variable without initial value, the nullability is `_Nullable`.
+When you declare variable without initial value, its nullability is `_Nullable`.
-This rule makes a programming style discouraged.
+This rule discourages the following programming style.

 ```objc
 NSString *x = nil;